shift7-ch/katta-docs/docs/self-hosting-guide/minio.md

 :::info
 _Static Storage Access Mode_ needs none of this.
 It reaches MinIO with long-lived access keys supplied at vault creation, thus you can go straight to [Storage Profiles](../admin-guide/storage-profiles.md).
+The [allowed origin](#allowed-origin-for-katta-web) below applies in both storage access modes.
 :::

 ## Policy and OIDC Provider